-If the short circuit light does not glow after disconnecting the cables, the trouble is either in the cells, ionizers or high voltage cable.
+If the "output voltage" light glows after disconnecting the cables, the trouble is either in the cells, ionizers or high voltage cable.
 This may be localized by alternately connecting the cables at the cells or ionizers until the faulty part is located.
-The cells or ionizers may be removed if necessary for close examination and correction of the fault.
+The cells may be removed if necessary for close examination and correction of the fault.